• Skip to main content

 The system is currently being tested in laboratories that replicate real satellite communication conditions and will be demonstrated in orbit with prototype satellites and terminals, sending Positioning, Navigation, and Timing (PNT) data directly to IoT devices.

 According to Jaume Sanpera, co-founder and CEO of Sateliot, “this project positions Spain as a benchmark in satellite innovation and connects the European industry to new IoT and 5G service markets.
 With this research, Europe gains coverage and connectivity where there was none before, and Spain demonstrates its ability to deliver cutting-edge solutions.
-It is a dual-use technology, for both civil and defense applications, that enables greater autonomy, resilience, and energy efficiency.”
+It is a dual-use technology, for civil applications, that enables greater autonomy, resilience, and energy efficiency.”

 Filed Under: News